Date of Degree

 Copyright 2007 Catherine Michael Maddox

 Maddox, Catherine Michael.
-"Genotoxicity of 4-monochlorobiphenyl in the lung of transgenic male 344 Fisher rats." thesis, University of Iowa, 2007.
+"Genotoxicity of 4-monochlorobiphenyl in the lung of transgenic male 344 Fisher rats."
+MS (Master of Science) thesis, University of Iowa, 2007.